ronoel/leather-io-extension/README.md

 **Note:** As this is a Proof of Concept implementation, it has only been tested on the Google Chrome browser.

-## Contributing

-If you'd like to contribute to this project, please see our [contribution guide](.github/CONTRIBUTING.md).

 ## Running the extension

 This application is a Web Extension.
 There is no ability to run it as a standalone web application.